 At Osedea, we always say to potential candidates that we’re on a journey of supporting our team members in becoming self-actualized versions of themselves — both at work, and in their personal lives.
 That’s why we’ve built a combo of powerful, flexible, and rare benefits for our team to take advantage of.

 One of the oldest benefits we have had is our Dreams Come True initiative, I even wrote a blog post about it a while ago.
 In essence, we offer our team an extended paid leave, and give them $5,000 that they can use.
 During their time away, they are free to pursue a passion, learn something new, explore an exciting location, or complete a personal project.
 Multiple studies and articles on the paid sabbatical topic justify the business rationale behind these initiatives.
 Across the board, the end results are happier employees who are more engaged at work, improved productivity levels, a boost in creativity, and higher employee retention rates.

 We launched this program three years ago, and this past December, after seeing quite a few of my colleagues go on their own sabbatical, it was finally my chance to give it a try.
 The long-term benefits for me are yet to be revealed, but today, when I reflect on my experience, it’s already clear what a positive impact it’s had on me and my contributions to my team.

-One of my passions in life is travelling.
+One of my passions in life is traveling.
 It energizes me to learn about a different culture, explore unfamiliar places, and meet new people.
 Travel allows me to live new experiences that are a departure from my usual everyday routine, and that challenge me on many levels.
 Thanks to our Dreams Come True initiative, I had the opportunity to take an extended leave, I decided that it was the perfect moment to leave Montréal and land on the opposite side of the planet: Vietnam.
 I spent the bulk of my sabbatical there, exploring.